hi-joy-nz/hi-joy-nz.github.io/README.md

     - Searches Spotify's API for a term and provides details about the top result
   - Moderation commands
     - Mute, unmute, and slowmode control commands
-  - SafeBot is still being developed, and will be hosted on my Raspberry Pi for use in a public Discord server
+- SafeBot is still being developed, and will be hosted on my Raspberry Pi for use in my public Discord server
+- JoyBot is made with [discord.py](https://discordpy.readthedocs.io/en/stable/)